Size6-8 feet (2-2.4 m)

 - Pups live among shallow reefs and move out into deeper water as their size increases.

 - Mates once a year in the summer months.

-- No parental involvement from male beyond fertilization and no parental involvement from female following birth.
+- No parental involvement from males beyond fertilization and no parental involvement from females following birth.